Shall I tell of stars hidden by the queen?

 I sing a Nutra-sweet refrain?

-what's in it for you to tart up
+what's in it for you to

-and candy-coat my memory train?
+tart up my memory train?

-why the gaslighting nonsense
+why the gaslighting dreck?

-that the problem is the hurt one
+that fault lies with the hurt one

-that reporting harm is worse than
+that reporting is worse than

-what and by whom hurt was done?
+what and by whom harm was done?

 Eleventh hour awareness shows